nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 and the `PlanCommand` object returns to the `WerkIt` object.
 <br><br>
 This completes the process of displaying all plans in WerkIt!.
-Click the user guide [here](https://ay2122s2-cs2113t-t09-2.github.io/tp/UserGuide.html#list-a-plan-plan-list) to view how you can run the `plan /list` feature in the application.

 ---
 ### Schedule